Cost of Living in South Korea for Indian Students in 2026: Monthly Expenses, Major Cities, and Tips to Lower Costs

 Apply Now

 Are you dreaming of studying in South Korea?
-You're not alone.
-According to the Korean Embassy in India, over 1,500 Indian students chose South Korea in 2024.
-While tuition fees in Korean universities are comparatively lower than those in Western nations, the cost of living in South Korea becomes a major deciding factor for Indian students planning their journey abroad.
+Indian students continue to choose South Korea in growing numbers thanks to its world-class technical universities, comparatively lower tuition fees, and rich cultural appeal.
+While tuition fees in Korean universities are typically lower than those in Western nations, the cost of living in South Korea becomes a major deciding factor for Indian students planning their journey abroad.

-Whether you're aiming for a tech degree at KAIST or a language course in Yonsei, understanding the cost of living in South Korea is the first step toward financial planning.
+Whether you’re aiming for a tech degree at KAIST or a language course at Yonsei, understanding the cost of living in South Korea is the first step toward financial planning for 2026.

 By the end of this blog, you will know

-• A detailed monthly breakdown of student living expenses in South Korea.
+• A detailed monthly breakdown of student living expenses in South Korea in 2026.

 • The cheapest cities for Indian students and how to manage costs smartly.